Introduction to Bitstamp

 - Phone number (must be verified by entering a code sent by text)

 After entering in the required info and uploading a picture of your ID, you will be asked to take a selfie.
 If you don’t have a webcam, the system will instruct you to finish the task by scanning a QR code link with your cell phone.
-You will be asked to record a video of yourself, turning your head in the left or right direction and also reading 3 digits aloud (this is used to confirm that you are the person on the submitted ID).
+Finally, you will be asked to record a video of yourself, turning your head in the left or right direction and reading three digits aloud (this is used to confirm that you are the person on the submitted ID).

 The next step will be to provide some basic financial information, including the following: